Amasirat/Obsidian/CSS.md

 CSS is made up of different properties that are applied on [[HTML]] tags.
 ## Box Model

-In CSS, the term *Box Model* is basically a box that wraps around every HTML tag.
+In CSS, the term *Box Model* is basically describing a box that wraps around every HTML tag.
 It consists of properties like: content, padding, margin, and borders.
 Every HTML tag has these properties.

 ```HTML
 <style>